 They say they will feed you.
 They may or may not be telling the truth.
 Also, food lines are long.
 Like, LONG.
 I would rather spend my 15 minute breaks networking.
 Besides, waiting 11 minutes in a line for a yogurt makes me feel like I’m in kindergarten.
 Bring snacks.
-You can always throw them out if the food is awesome and/or proximal.
+You can always throw the snacks out if the food provided turns out to be awesome and/or proximal.

 The air will be dry and the lights will be hot.
 This means you’re going to be wiping your eyes, sweating, or both.
 If you will be wearing makeup, go with waterproof or water resistant eyeliner and mascara.
 If you’re not normally a makeup wearer but will be for the event, you might want to go to a Sephora or similar and ask for help.
 Don’t say, “I need eyeliner.”
 Say, “I’m going to be wiping my eyes, sweating or both.”

 Try not to spend your whole time on your phone.
 It’s a vicious cycle.
 You’re lonely and bored and think you look stupid, so you pull out your phone to look busy and / or ease the pain.
 Then you look busy, so nobody can make eye contact or strike up a conversation.
 Then you’re lonely and bored and think you look stupid.
 Try to keep it to a minimum.

 But if you’re really lonely and bored, by all means, pull out your phone.
 Don’t put yourself in pain because your mother and I told you to be social.
 This isn’t cotillion.
 You paid to be here.
 If you’re doing that face flushed, feeling embarrassed, missing your kids and your dog thing?
 Facebook would be a good choice here.
 (And you thought I’d never say anything nice about Facebook.)

 Stop scanning.
 This is the important part.
 Are you ready?